9-Day Self-Drive Tour of the Complete Ring Road of Iceland & Snaefellsnes Peninsula

 • Godafoss Waterfall

-• Kjarnaskógur
+• Kjarnaskogur

 • More

-Inside the cave, you will find a thermal spring with crystal-clear, azure waters that maintain a constant temperature throughout the year.
+The hot-spring lava cave of Grjotagja is another remarkable beauty in this area.
+Inside, you will find a thermal spring with crystal-clear, azure waters that maintain a constant temperature throughout the year.
 The cave became famous for its appearance in the popular television series "Game of Thrones."

+It is also highly recommended that you visit the dramatic lava formations at Dimmuborgir lava field, otherwise known as “the Dark Fortress.”
 The area is dotted with towering lava rock formations, caves, and arches, creating a mystical atmosphere that feels like stepping into a mythical realm.

 Exploring Dimmuborgir offers a unique opportunity to wander through maze-like trails and marvel at the intricate and eerie formations.
 Dimmuborgir has also inspired many legends and folklore tales with its haunting beauty and dramatic scenery.

 You'll spend the night in Akureyri, one of the largest towns in Iceland, also known as the capital of the north.
-Your accommodation will be in the town or in a nearby village in North Iceland.
+Your accommodation will be in the town or a nearby village in North Iceland.

 Read more